How to claim missing frequent flyer points after a flight

 Note that you can only claim points for flights that you take.
 Qantas also recommends you keep all relevant documentation until your claim has been processed.

 Velocity points earned on eligible flights can take up to 14 days to show up on your account.
 If you still don’t see points for a flight after this time, you can make a claim within 6 months of the travel date, or 30 days prior to joining the Velocity program.
-The claim process for partner airlines varies depending on the carrier and can take between three to six weeks to process.
+The claim process for partner airlines varies depending on the carrier and can take between four to six weeks to process.
 We’ve outlined each option based on airlines below.

 - Flights with Virgin Australia.
 For Virgin Australia, you can submit a claim online by logging into your Velocity account and selecting “Claim missing points” from the home page.
 You will need to enter the airline, flight number, departure date and origin and destination information for the flight.
 Virgin Australia claims may take up to seven days to process.